rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 Communication between Directory Sync and Rackspace is secured through HTTPS.
-Communications between the Active Directory password hook and Directory Sync are secured with Microsoft Windows Communication Foundation (WCF) transport security which uses Windows authentication and encryption.
+Communications between the Active Directory password hook and Directory Sync are secured with Microsoft Windows Communication Foundation (WCF) transport security, which uses Windows authentication and encryption.

 #### Installation files